comp-lin-alg/comp-lin-alg-course/doc/source/L6_krylov.rst

 .. proof:exercise::

-   The :func:`cla_utils.exercises10.GMRES` function has been left unimplemented.
+   `(\ddagger)` The :func:`cla_utils.exercises10.GMRES` function has been left unimplemented.
 It should implement the basic GMRES algorithm above, using one loop over the iteration count.
 You can paste code from your :func:`cla_utils.exercises10.arnoldi` implementation, and you should use your least squares code to solve the least squares problem.
 The test script ``test_exercises10.py`` in the ``test`` directory will test this function.

 .. proof:exercise::

-   The least squares problem in GMRES requires the QR factorisation of `H_k`.
+   `(\ddagger)` The least squares problem in GMRES requires the QR factorisation of `H_k`.
 It is wasteful to rebuild this from scratch given that we just computed the QR factorisation of `H_{k-1}`.
 Modify your code so that it recycles the QR factorisation, applying just one extra Householder rotation per GMRES iteration.
 Don't forget to check that it still passes the test.

 .. hint::